 Want more?Sign-up to get all the healthy and gluten-free recipes delivered straight to your inbox each week.

-If you found this article helpful, check out this post: Is Gluten Intolerance Real?
+If you found this article helpful, check out these post:

 Asri N, Rostami-Nejad M, Anderson RP, Rostami K. The Gluten Gene: Unlocking the Understanding of Gluten Sensitivity and Intolerance.
 Appl Clin Genet.
 2021;14:37-50. https://doi.org/10.2147/TACG.S276596